Genesys Work and Lead Distribution (BO02) for PureConnect

-What's the solution?Automate the distribution of work from many sources to make staff more productive and enhance the employee and customer experience.
+What's the solution?Automate the distribution of work and leads from many sources to make staff more productive and enhance the employee and customer experience.
 Genesys Work Distribution pulls work from multiple systems and creates a single work list that automatically organizes, prioritizes, and routes work and captured leads (with context) to the best qualified rep anywhere in your company.
 Eliminate “cherry-picking” and misrouting, so reps can process work and leads faster and more efficiently, for better resource planning, equitable work assignment and conversion rates.

 Story and Business Context

 The work distribution system is designed to capture, prioritize, and effectively distribute tasks across multiple departments to the best-suited employee, based on employees, skills, and availability.
 This is achieved when the system is integrated with one or multiple task source systems (like CRM, BPM, and Workflow systems) where tasks related to customers are created and stored.